 Setting up a subsidiary involves several significant costs.
 The total cost for opening a WFOE is 17,000 RMB.
 You will also spend a great deal of time traveling back and forth to China during the subsidiary setup process and when hiring employees.

-We can either help you set up your subsidiary or work with you indefinitely.
 Our employer of record services even take the liability off your shoulders and puts it on ours.
 Contact us today to learn more.